Junior Livestock Auction

 Become a NEW Buyer!

-If you are interested in becoming a new buyer for the Salinas Valley Fair Junior Livestock Auction, May 18th, email us at livestock@salinasvalleyfair.com.
+If you are interested in becoming a new buyer for the Salinas Valley Fair Junior Livestock Auction, email us at livestock@salinasvalleyfair.com.
 Please include your/business name, contact information, and mailing address to get started.

 Back to